 My experience working with young people with social interaction and friendship skills;

-I have taught English and Maths to every year group in Primary from aged to to 11 both in mainstream and in special schools.
+I have taught English and Maths to every year group through Primary and Key Stage 3 for pupils with special needs.
 I have been a primary school subject leader for Maths, modelling teaching and honing tailored teaching with positive whole-school impact on raising attainment.
 I have also taught Maths in High School including Maths Functional Skills for Key Stage 3 and 4.
 I use multi-sensory methods, hands-on learning, models and images, real life examples and a variety of different methods that my student can relate to, before applying their new-found skill to different contexts.

 For English, I have been the teaching lead in assessment for learning techniques and an advocate for the inspiring Talk for Writing methods.
 I have written and developed English Curricula at two special schools over the last 3 years and taught teachers how to teach Phonics, Reading and Writing.
 Introducing engaging topics and texts, I bring the subject alive through talk, art, Drama and IT where appropriate.
 We work together on different skills and aim to bring them all together for independent writing to celebrate and showcase all the new skills learnt.